-Supported with funding from the Annie E. Casey Foundation, the Research & Evaluation Center is working with two innovative youth services agencies to improve their capacity for sound evaluation and to evaluate their effectiveness.
+Supported with funding from the Annie E. Casey Foundation, the Research & Evaluation Center worked with two innovative youth services agencies to improve their capacity for sound evaluation and to evaluate their effectiveness.
 The two agencies, Youth Advocate Programs, Inc. (YAP) based in Harrisburg, PA and exalt of New York City, are dynamic providers of community-based services and supports for disconnected, at-risk, and justice-involved youth.

 Jeffrey A. Butts (PI), Doug Evans (Project Director), Rhoda Ramdeen